A History of Vince

 RMX Automation includes LuaPlus, an object oriented version of the Lua interpreter to make RMX fully scriptable.
 This release also includes 30 RMX Plugins which include support for integration with many more hardware and software platforms, such as X-10 home automation and several methods of TCP/IP network access.
 By writing a plugin once for RMX, it instantly works with all softare and systems listed above that RMX can communicate with, without the plugin needing any knowledge of those systems whatsoever.

 I also launched a MediaWiki instance to act as the homepage, changelog, and general resource information center for all of RMX Automation.

 Released Image Metabase

-Created a tool for indexing, searching, taggin, and previewing images from the internet.
-Image Metabase utilizes the LAMP stack.
+Created a tool for indexing, searching, tagging, and previewing images from the internet.
+Image Metabase utilized the LAMP stack.

 Homebrew / Indie Video Game Developer & Advocate

 Acted as moderator and community leader for the unofficial Nintendo DS community on LiveJournal with nearly 2,000 members.
 I used this and other online platforms to advocate for Homebrew video game developers, which eventually went on to become the modern Indie Video Game development community.
 During this era, homebrew game developers were not seen as part of the industry, but instead were treated like outcasts that did not belong.
 The big-three console gaming platforms at the time only wanted large AAA $60+ titles.
 By developing homebrew games and advocating for other developers using public internet channels, this helped shaped the indie gaming community and industry we have today on platforms such as Steam and the Nintendo Switch.